IRB FAQs

 Generalizable knowledge is defined as knowledge from which conclusions will be drawn that can be applied to populations outside of the specific study population.
 The results are expected to be generalized to a larger population beyond the site of data collection; the results are intended to be replicated in other settings.

-The Common Rule defines a human subject as a living individual about whom an investigator conducting research obtains (1) information or biospecimens through intervention or interaction with the individual, and, uses, studies, or analyzes the information or biospecimens; or 45 CFR 46.102(e) (2) uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+1. information or biospecimens through intervention or interaction with the individual, and, uses, studies, or analyzes the information or biospecimens; or

-If your study is exempt or can be expedited you should submit your application at least 30 days before you intend to start your research.
-This allows the IRB time to review it and it will you give time to make any changes requested by the IRB in a timely manner and still meet you start date.
+If your study is exempt or can be expedited, you should submit your application at least 30 days before you intend to start your research.
+This allows the IRB time to review it and it will you give time to make any changes requested by the IRB in a timely manner and still meet your start date.
 For Full Board review, your proposal should be submitted by the submission deadline listed on the IRB website.

 You should create a private meeting with a unique meeting ID and password.
 To protect the privacy of the participants, consider using only audio and not video recording.
 See Zoom Guidance for IRB Studies.